-- Port Operations, which include land and facilities providing docking, handling, distribution and storage services for cargo, container shipping related services for cruise ship passengers, and facilities for film production.
+- Port Operations, which include land and facilities providing docking, handling, distribution and storage services for cargo, container shipping related services, cruise ship passenger services, and facilities for film production.
 This operation supported by the Works Department provides harbour maintenance and aids to navigation, as well as exercising regulatory authority over the harbour by-laws.
-The Toronto Port Authority has jurisdiction over the navigational waters from Victoria Park Avenue to Humber River. - The Outer Harbour Marina, a full service marina located near the foot of Leslie Street. - Billy Bishop Toronto City Airport ("BBTCA") operations, which include a pedestrian tunnel, ferry service, ferry terminals, runways and tenanted properties to support scheduled commercial passenger flight service, charter services and a flight school. - Property Administration, which includes management of lands under its control.
+The Toronto Port Authority has jurisdiction over the navigational waters from Victoria Park Avenue to Humber River. - The Outer Harbour Marina, a full service marina located near the foot of Leslie Street. - Billy Bishop Toronto City Airport ("BBTCA") operations, which include a pedestrian tunnel, ferry service, ferry terminals, runways and tenanted properties to support scheduled commercial passenger flight service, charter services and a flight school. - Real Estate and Property Administration, which includes development and management of lands under its control.

-The financial statements were authorized for issue by the Board of Directors on May 27, 2020.
+The financial statements were authorized for issue by the Board of Directors on April 13, 2021.